 If operating independently is brand new to you and you would like support in setting up the marketing, logistics, online presence, and financial (invoicing, payment, banking, taxes) aspects then I can help.
 Not only do I operate this way myself but as an international business professor I gained 25 years of expertise and experience doing so.

 Please contact me and let me know your context and plans so I can determine if I am the best person to help.

 Context: You will be a full employee of a U.S. or foreign organization working in Canada.

 In this case a PEO firm is usually the way to go.
-One who can help who serves employees of U.S. / foreign organizations who are living in any province in Canada:
+One firm which is very professional and serves employees of U.S. / foreign organizations who are living in any province in Canada is PEO Canada:

 Marie Melino - PEO Canada Employee Management

 A conversation with Marie at PEO Canada can help you understand how being an employee of your firm while living in Canada can work smoothly and easily for both you and your employer.

 Context: You will move to legal "contractor" status for your past employer and/or will become a contractor to more than one client.

 In this case the key person to help you set up your professional relationships with your client(s) is an experienced cross-border tax accountant (U.S. client/Canada) or an international tax accountant (foreign country client/Canada).
 Here are several excellent accountants who can help: